TEMPERAMENT & PERSONALITY

 ... so basically, all roads lead to Tonk!

 Keep in mind that an allowed out-cross, does NOT mean a cross-bred cat.
 There are over a dozen breeds that allow out-crossing today, even ancient breeds:

 - Foreign White, Balinese, Javanese & Oriental to Siamese

 - Tiffany to Persian

 - Selkirk Rex to Persian & British Shorthair

 - Burmese to Mandalay, and so forth.

-Many Breed Standards even allow out-crossing to Domestics, where Domestic (moggie) was used in establishing the breed.
+Many Breed Standards even allow out-crossing to Domestics (ie moggies), where Domestic was used in establishing the breed.
 LaPerms for instance can be bred to any small shorthaired cat of unknown ancestry, and it's still a LaPerm.
 Manx can be bred to British Shorthair, Domestic or Cymric, and it's still a Manx.
 An allowable out-cross means you still have a Purebred, Pedigreed (first generation) cat of your chosen breed, which has been out-crossed to broaden the gene pool, introduce new colours and/or patterns, improve coat/body type, etc.